revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-1. It lists files in the current directory.
+1.It lists files in the current directory.
-2. It lists files in a long format.
+2.It lists files in a long format.

 - Example

-    1. $ ls
+    1.$ ls
-    2. $ ls –lrt or $ ls -ltr
+    2.$ ls –lrt or $ ls -ltr

 </blockquote>